A Damage Detection Approach for Cable-Stayed Bridges Using Displacement Responses and Mahalanobis Distance

 Abstract

 Given the crucial role of cable-stayed bridges in infrastructure, continuous health monitoring throughout their lifespan is imperative.
-To achieve this purpose, a method for detecting damage in cable-stayed bridges under loading is presented, utilizing the Mahalanobis distance calculated from phase portraits of deck displacement responses.
-In this method, damage is identified by analyzing variations in the Mahalanobis distance index curve between intact and damaged states.
-This method is validated for effectiveness through a numerical case study.
-The case study involves damage design in the deck and cables of the Puqian cable-stayed bridge.
-The results demonstrate that this method can efficiently detect the damage location in the cable-stayed bridge and exhibits anti-noise capability in identifying the location of the damaged cables.
-This method can serve as a rapid and continuous monitoring tool for damage detection in cable-stayed bridges, ensuring minimal disruption to traffic, relying solely on the responses of the bridge deck displacements.
+To achieve this purpose, a damage detection approach for cable-stayed bridges under loading was presented.
+This method aimed to assess the condition of cable-stayed bridges through phase space analysis of time domain responses.
+Displacement responses were utilized to minimize the need for extensive sensor deployment.
+Damage was identified by analyzing variations in the Mahalanobis distance index curve between intact and damaged models.
+This method was evaluated for effectiveness through a numerical case study.
+The case study involved damage design in the deck and cables of the Puqian cable-stayed bridge.
+The results demonstrated that this method can efficiently detect the damage location in the cable-stayed bridge and exhibited anti-noise capability in identifying the location of damage, especially for cables.
+Its accuracy at a noise level of 30 dB was 76.5%, 5.56%, and 75% for cable, deck, and combined cable and deck scenarios, respectively.
+This method can serve as a rapid and continuous monitoring tool for damage detection in cable-stayed bridges, with minimal traffic disruption and relying solely on deck displacement responses.

 Keywords